samh/aboutsync/README.md

     git tag 0.0.51
   ```

-* From some suitable linux-like environment (mozilla-build on Windows works
+* From some suitable linux-like environment with npm installed (WSL works fine
-  fine, WSL probably does too), execute:
+  on Windows):

   ```shell
     ./build.sh